jonocodes/pwder/examples/nginx.md

 Play with Docker does not mean you have to use Docker yourself.
 In this example we will bring up an Nginx service without playing with any containers or virtualization.
 You can treat PWD as a base to demo any Linux service.

-Click the text blocks to execute the commands automatically on the right terminals.
+Click the text blocks to execute the commands automatically.

 ## Install

-The base OS we are using is Alpine Linux, so here will will use apk to install Nginx.
+The base OS used by PWD is Alpine Linux, so here will will use *apk* to install Nginx.

 ```.term1
 apk --update add nginx